kiwix/kiwix-js-pwa/README.md

 	access before using the application.

 	This application only reads the archive files of your device: it is not capable of reading any other files.

+	By default, this application will remember your last-visited page between sessions using a local cookie that is accessible only by this app on this device.
+If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you turn this option off in the Configuration page.